2002 Metro Manila Film Festival

-The 28th Metro Manila Film Festival was held in Manila, Philippines from December 25, 2002 to January 10, 2003.
+The 28th Metro Manila Film Festival was held in Manila, Philippines from December 25, 2002, to January 10, 2003.
+Two significant changes to the festival began with this edition: the festival became nationwide in scope, and its duration lasted two weeks instead of ten days.

-Regal Films' Mano Po was the big winner in the 2002 Metro Manila Film Festival.
-The film receives a total of twelve awards including the major awards such as Best Picture, Best Actor for Eddie Garcia, Best Actress for Ara Mina, Best Supporting Actress for Kris Aquino, and Best Director for Joel Lamangan among others.
+Regal Films' Mano Po received the most number of awards out of the nine entries with a total of twelve awards, including Best Picture, Best Actor (Eddie Garcia), Best Actress (Ara Mina), Best Supporting Actress (Kris Aquino), and Best Director (Joel Lamangan).
 The film is also the recipient of the Gatpuno Antonio J. Villegas Cultural Awards.

 Entries

 There are two batches of films in competition, the first batch was shown from December 25, while the second batch was shown on January 1, 2003.

 Winners and nominees

 Awards

 Winners are listed first and highlighted in boldface.

 Multiple awards

 Ceremony information

 During the "Gabi ng Parangal" held in PICC on December 27, there were some controversies:

 Walking out of Dekada '70 cast

 The cast of the film Dekada '70 walked out of the award ceremonies after Lualhati Bautista failed to win the Best Story and Best Screenplay awards.
 Even more controversial was the decision of the judges to name the first-timer Ara Mina the Best Actress for her role in Mano Po, beating multi-awarded Vilma Santos, who was in Dekada '70.